-June is Pride Month: Help Georgian celebrate
+June is Pride Month and National Indigenous History Month: Help Georgian celebrate

 Activities at Georgian

-The Pride Progress Flag will be raised at all campuses.
-Some campuses will also hold a flag-raising ceremony and host other activities.
-Colorful rainbow crosswalks will be installed at all of our campuses too!
+Some campuses will hold a flag-raising ceremony and host other activities.
+Don’t forget to take a stroll across the colourful rainbow crosswalks at all our campuses!

 Here are some campus-specific events all are welcome to attend.
 Times noted are Eastern Daylight Time (EDT).